Sufflavus/coronavirus-in-finland/README.md

 [https://sampo.thl.fi/pivot/prod/en/epirapo/covid19case/fact_epirapo_covid19case.json?column=measure-492118&column=sex-444328](https://sampo.thl.fi/pivot/prod/en/epirapo/covid19case/fact_epirapo_covid19case.json?column=measure-492118&column=sex-444328)

-## Statistics that was not found yet
+## Statistics that has not been found yet
 - Daily dynamic of hospitalisations, country wide and devided by region (currently, only today's numbers are available)
 - Daily total number of deaths (not only coronavirus), country wide and devided by region
+- Daily number of tests that are done devided by age and sex
-- Daily number of tests that are done devided by region (currently only country wide numbers are available)
+- Daily number of tests and deaths devided by region (currently only country wide numbers are available)

 ## Used libraries:
 - [JSON-stat Javascript Toolkit](https://www.npmjs.com/package/jsonstat-toolkit)